-Mic Check: OWS is not ignoring U.S. foreign policy as these excerpts from the official Declaration of the Occupation of New York City demonstrate:
+From the official Declaration of the Occupation of New York City:

 - They have squandered our public treasure, over half of federal discretionary spending, into the military and security state, while waging immoral and illegal wars opposed by the people of the United States and the world.